BMW X4 review - Engines, performance and drive

 A remarkable balance between fun handling and comfort, with strong engines to exploit its ability

 Creating a car that handles with composure and a sense of fun is a challenge for manufacturers, but to do so from the starting point of a tall and relatively heavy SUV is even more taxing.
 Remarkably, the X4 is a sure-footed SUV that makes it easy to forget its size and shape from behind the wheel.
 While it’s based on the X3, it feels a little more sporty.
 That’s partly down to the view from the driver’s seat, but the X4 also has stiffer suspension and a wider rear track.
 The result is that the X4 handles with remarkable composure, and rarely feels like a tall vehicle considering the way it behaves through corners.

 Despite the sporty handling, the X4 is a comfortable car to travel in.
 Even in M Sport guise the ride remains composed and avoids feeling too firm.
 Only the occasional large bump causes any discomfort in the cabin, but the optional adaptive dampers give even greater comfort when in their softest setting, so they’re a worthwhile upgrade.
 That gives the X4 the ability to cope with broken urban roads, motorways and challenging B-roads with equal ease, and even though the X4 is designed to provide a sporty driving experience, it retains good off-road ability too.

-The eight-speed automatic transmission, available as an option on xDrive20d models and standard across the rest of the range, is excellent in the X4.
+The eight-speed automatic transmission is excellent in the X4.
 It shifts smoothly and quickly, while the separate drive modes mean the gearbox changes its shift points depending on the setting for better performance or economy.
 Manual shifting is also possible, either by the paddles on the back of the steering wheel or by using the gearlever for full control.